nnseva/django-import/README.md

 existence of the instance is important, for some custom field types for example.

 List of core reflection functions:

-    - `direct` - sends data column value directly to the field on the instance create stage, optional parameters:
+- `direct` - sends data column value directly to the field on the instance create stage, parameters:
     - `column` - name of the data column to get a value, field name by defalut
-    - `update` - sends data column value to the field on the instance update stage, optional parameters:
+- `update` - sends data column value to the field on the instance update stage, parameters:
     - `column` - name of the data column to get a value, field name by defalut
-    - `constant` - sends a constant value to the field on the instance create stage, optional parameters:
+- `constant` - sends a constant value to the field on the instance create stage, parameters:
     - `value` - value to be sent, None by default
 - `avoid` - forces ignore of the field by it's name, avoiding a default direct reflection
-    - `clean` - sends data column value to the field on the instance create stage, cleaning it by the field clean method, optional parameters:
+- `clean` - sends data column value to the field on the instance create stage, cleaning it by the field clean method, parameters:
     - `column` - name of the data column to get a value, field name by defalut
-    - `substr` - sends substring of the data column value to the field on the instance create stage, optional parameters:
+- `substr` - sends substring of the data column value to the field on the instance create stage, parameters:
     - `column` - name of the data column to get a value, field name by defalut
     - `start` - start index in the string, 0 by default
     - `length` - maximal number of characters to get from the value, max_length attribute of the field by default
+- `replace` - sends a value from the data column with `search` value replaced by the `replace` value, parameters:
+    - `column` - column name where to find a value, field name by default
+    - `search` - substring to be searched
+    - `replace` - value to replace
+    - `count` - number of occurences to replace, all by default
-    - `format` - sends a formatted value collected from the data row to the field on the instance create stage, optional parameters:
+- `format` - sends a formatted value collected from the data row to the field on the instance create stage, parameters:
     - `format` - %-style format to create a value from the dictionary of data with column names as keys
-    - `xformat` - sends a formatted value collected from the data row to the field on the instance create stage, optional parameters:
+- `xformat` - sends a formatted value collected from the data row to the field on the instance create stage, parameters:
     - `format` - {}-style format to create a value from the dictionary of data with column names as keys
-    - `enum` - sends a enum value accordingly to the mapping from data value to the field value, optional parameters:
+- `enum` - sends a enum value accordingly to the mapping from data value to the field value, parameters:
     - `column` - column name where to find a value, field name by default
     - `mapping` - column-to-field value mapping (column value as a key)
+- `combine` - applies several reflections sequentially, parameters:
+    - `reflections` - a list of reflections to be applied
+- `lookup` - lookups the column value in the `lookup_field` on the opposite side of the reference, parameters:
+    - `column` - column name where to find a value, field name by default
+    - `lookup_field` - field name of the opposide side model with the optional lookup suffix, 'pk' by default

+You can see the detailed help with the actual list of all registered reflections at the change page of the `ImportJob` instance.

 ### Identify instances